Get exclusive member benefits & effect social change. Join Today

 Seizures are not well understood.
 In some cases, it may not be possible for you to prevent a seizure if your seizures don’t appear to have a specific trigger.

-You can take steps in your daily life to help prevent seizures, including:
+You can take steps in your daily life to help prevent seizures.
+Tips include:

 Pregnant women should have adequate prenatal care.
 Getting proper prenatal care helps to avoid complications that could contribute to the development of a seizure disorder in your baby.
 After you give birth, it’s important to have your child immunized against diseases that can negatively affect their central nervous system and contribute to seizure disorders.